jillesvangurp/jsonj/README.md

 The latest release or snapshot typically.
 Releases are tagged in git and I deploy them to maven central.
 Beyond the version number, there is not much difference between a release and a snapshot.
 I tend to release often.
 Basically every time I add a feature or fix something, it is usually because I need it right away.
 When I release, the tests pass.

+## Will there be a Java 8 version of JsonJ with closures?

+Yes, very likely.
+I've not yet started using Java 8 in production but I will probably very soon start taking a look at it shortly after the release.
+JsonJ will very likely evolve to blend right in with the new goodies in Java 8.

 ## I found a bug, what should I do